-“People call me Spanish, I'm not Spanish, I'm Columbian.
+“People call me Spanish, I'm not Spanish, I'm Colombian.
 I speak Spanish, because I was colonized by Spain,” she says.“[Being called] Spanish is this negation, that there was ever colonization.”

 Beyond language, eurocentric beauty standards dominate media in many Latin countries.
 Travel to Mexico, Colombia or almost any other Spanish-speaking country and you’ll see street ads, television soap operas and other programming featuring light-skinned people.

 "Whatever is closest or with more proximity to whiteness in sound, in look, in aesthetic.
 That's the person that we want, and that's the person that's going to get the platform."
 Pimienta says of the media and entertainment mindset in Colombia, where roughly 10 percent of the population is Black, and traces of the country's only Black president, Juan José Nieto Gil, have been erased from history, including in books and portraits.

 The cover of her recently released album Miss Colombia dismantles these notions of white supremacy, targeting beauty pageants (which are highly regarded in the country), where only two Black women from the country have won a Miss Universe title.
 Pimienta protests that reality when she, a Black, indigenous Colombian, stands front and center wearing a crown.

 The Black erasure and whitewashing that happens in Latin countries is blatant and is a result of colonization, University of Florida assistant professor Jillian Hernandez says.

 "The Spanish basically [formed] a whole cast of different races, the exploitation of indigenous people and then of the enslaved Africans that were brought to Latin America," she says.
 "Because so many Latinx have light skin privilege, there has been the sort of ideology of white aspiration."